Familial Breast Cancer and Genetic Testing

 What about genetic testing?

-For individuals with a personal diagnosis of breast cancer the indications for genetic referral are listed in Table 3.
+All individuals with a personal history of breast cancer are eligible for genetic testing.

 For women without personal history of breast cancer the decision to proceed with genetic testing is more complex and it is important that its implications are well understood before undergoing the test.
-For this reason, referral to a familial breast cancer clinic or a breast surgeon is recommended for women at moderate or high risk of familial breast cancer.
+For this reason, referral to a familial breast cancer clinic or a breast surgeon is recommended for women at increased risk of familial breast cancer.

 If a pathogenic mutation such as BRCA1/2 is identified through the genetic testing, the subsequent recommendation will be based on the gene identified.
 However, if no pathogenic mutation identified, the result of the test should be interpreted in the light of genetic test result of her affected family member(s).
 Therefore, a negative result could be either: